crhall-writing/crhall-writing.github.io/_poems/bar.md

 you told me about the fans begging
 for you to restart your music career
 I knew as soon as you started it wasn't true
-but it was clear then
+but it was clear to me
-we had more in common than you'd expect
+we had more in common than you'd think